 There are some additional areas where CBDCs can be used.

-Sand Dollar, from The Bahamas, has been in use since 2020 and can be accessed via smartphones or physical payment cards which are tied to a digital wallet.
+The Bahamian Sand Dollar, which went live in October 2020, was the world’s first digital fiat currency in use.
+The Sand Dollar can be accessed via smartphones or physical payment cards that are tied to a digital wallet.
 Sand Dollar offers some offline features.
-If a network connection is lost, users can make small-value payments.
-The user’s wallet will be updated when a connection is made.
+If a network connection is lost, users can make small-value payments and the user’s wallet will be updated when a connection is made.

 It's paramount to remember that CBDCs are mostly still in development – or early infancy, where they do already exist.
 There is some way to go before we know what place CBDCs will occupy in the wider spectrum of new digital money emerging around the world, and whether they will become a mainstream payment method and store of value for consumers.